hpsec/lacat/README.md

 It is written in python (targetting 2.7 and 3.5) using only the standard python library.
-If you want to use the kafka integration, you will need to intall the optional `kafka-python` dependency.
+If you want to use the kafka integration, you will need to install the optional `kafka-python` dependency.

 ## License